Fun on the Ponton

 Enjoy the photos below!
 If you want to paddle this river, call us (1-877-926-2649) and we can discuss the water levels and what your options are!
 The river itself starts from the north part of Margaret Lake, a lake on the top plateau of the Caribou Mountains.
 It’s not a very nice paddle at the beginning, from what I’ve heard — swampy, full of beaver dams, and then gets steep as it drops down the Caribou Mountain slope — but the lower parts are quite nice.

-One Response to “Fun on the Ponton”
+3 Responses to “Fun on the Ponton”

 1. Charles Prins Says: